Tiendil/feeds.fun/README.md

 The output is not as pretty and ready for copying as it should be, but I'll improve it later.

+All actual frontend configs can be found [here](site/src/logic/settings.ts).

 Format of environment variables:

-TODO: check

 - For backend: `FFUN_<component>_<option>` or `FFUN_<component>_<option>__<suboption>`.
 - For frontend: `VITE_FFUN_<component>_<option>` or `VITE_FFUN_<component>_<option>__<suboption>` — must be set on build time!